 It is important that you are able to make the distinction between a traditional 'share dealing' platform with that of a 'stock trading' site - as the two asset classes are somewhat different

-When we refer to share dealing platforms, these are online brokers that allow you to invest in companies in the traditional sense.
-For example, if you buy 10 shares in BP, you actually own the underlying stock.
+When looking at the popular share dealing platforms, these are online brokers that allow you to invest in companies in the traditional sense.
+For example, if you purchase 10 shares in BP, you actually own the underlying stock.
 As and when BP distributes dividends, you as a stockholder will be entitled to your share.
-Owning a stock via a share dealing platform also gives you the right in annual general meetings and other important company events.
+Owning a stock via a UK stock broker also gives you the right to annual general meetings and other important company events.

 Stock CFD Trading

 Stock trading in the form of CFDs (contracts-for-differences) enables you to speculate on the future value of your chosen company without taking ownership.
-This will suit those of you that are looking to make gains in the short-term.
-For example, you will have the capacity to apply leverage on your trades, meaning that you can amplify your account balance by upto 5:1 on stocks.
+This will suit those of you that are looking to make gains in the short term.
+For example, you will have the capacity to apply leverage on your trades by up to 5:1 on stocks.

-You can also short-sell companies - meaning hat you will profit if the value of the stock declines.
-Stock CFD trading is also conducive for profiting from ultra-small pricing movements, as fees and commissions are typically wafer-thin.
+Users can also short-sell companies - meaning that there is a potential to make gain if the value of the stock declines.
+Stock CFD trading is also conducive for trading with ultra-small pricing movements, as fees and commissions are typically wafer-thin.
 On the flip side, you will not be entitled to dividends when trading stock CFDs, as you don't own the asset.

-If your chosen UK share dealing platform gives you access to an ISA, this will be highly beneficial for you.
-This is because stocks and shares ISAs allow you to invest upto £20,000 per year - all of which will be exempt from capital gains tax.
+If your chosen UK stock broker gives you access to an ISA, this will be highly beneficial for you.
+This is because stocks and shares ISAs allow you to invest up to £20,000 per year - all of which will be exempt from capital gains tax.

 If you don't utilize your ISA allowance, you will need to pay tax on any gains that you make when you sell a stock.
-If you already have an ISA elsewhere, some UK share dealing platforms allow you to transfer your stocks over without paying a fee.
+If you already have an ISA elsewhere, some UK stock brokers allow you to transfer your stocks over without paying a fee.

-If you're just getting started in the world of online investments, you might be wondering whether or not your money is safe.
+If you're just getting started in the world of online investments and have little to no trading experience, you might be wondering whether or not your money is safe.
 In a nutshell, all UK brokers must be regulated by the Financial Conduct Authority (FCA).
 This means that platforms must comply with a range of regulations that have been installed to keep your money safe.

 For example, UK stock brokers must keep client funds in segregated bank accounts, meaning that they can't use the money for their working capital.
 As your money is ringfenced, it should be safe even if the broker collapsed.
 An even more stringent safeguard is that of the Financial Services Compensation Scheme (FSCS).